-Figure 1 Location of Jandakot Ministerial sites, public water supply production bores (Water Corporation) and private licensed drawpoints
+Figure 1 Location of Jandakot Ministerial sites, public water supply production bores (Water Corporation) and private licensed drawpoints with entitlements >50,000 kL/yr

-2.3 The Jandakot groundwater system
+1.2 The Jandakot groundwater system

 The Jandakot groundwater system is located south of Perth.
 It extends from Rockingham in the south to the Swan-Canning River in the north, and from the coast to close to the Darling Scarp in the east.
 The system comprises three main aquifers: